kelbyludwig/kel.bz/content/post/lll.md

 The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently transforms a "bad" basis for a lattice `L` into a "pretty good" basis for the same lattice.
-This transformation of a bad basis into a better basis is known as lattice reduction, and it has many useful applications.
+This transformation of a bad basis into a better basis is known as lattice reduction, and it has useful applications.
 For example, there is attack against [ECDSA implementations that leverage biased RNGs](https://pdfs.semanticscholar.org/0eb1/8a42b623dd8e7cdd4221085a6fd5503708ea.pdf) that can lead to private key recovery.
 However, my experience learning why LLL